hagay3/Maze3D-Project/README.md

 ## Description
 The game generates random mazes, in whatever sizes you'd like for you to enjoy and try solving.
 Tired of solving?
-The project also includes a built-in solving mechnism, that will hint you in the right direction or show you the way.
+The project also includes a built-in solving algorithm, that will hint you in the right direction or show you the way.

 ## Project Architecture
 This project was built as a part of Java Algorithms course in the College of Management with Nissim Brami.